How to Use ChatGPT for Personal Finance: A Beginner’s Guide to AI Budgeting

 Privacy: What Not to Share

 You can share general numbers like “I make $4,500 per month” or “I have $8,000 in credit card debt at 22% interest.”
-That’s enough information for useful advice without exposing sensitive data.
+That’s enough for useful advice without exposing sensitive data.

 Common Questions About ChatGPT and Personal Finance